 It was in this short mixed section – easy enough climbing, but not so easy to downclimb – that I began to seriously question the wisdom of my continuing.
 How were we to get down?
 I knew that I would not be confident downclimbing more than a few of the moves we had been making, and was cognizant of the fact that with just one 30m rope and limited pro – just two of Chris’s ice screws and my one picket – rapping wasn’t much of an option for us.
 After heated discussion, in a bad location, we agreed that we would be able to try descending via another gully, and continued to ascend.
 In hindsight, the decision to continue upwards was the correct choice, and much safer than trying to descend the mixed moves which we had climbed.
 The terrain soon cooled off, welcoming us back onto straightforward snow, and we found ourselves on the summit ridge.
 Hypoxic and tired, we had climbed for 9 hours and 15 minutes, reaching the top at around 2:15 p.m.

 The summit views were spectacular, and offered us full perspective of both Korzhenevskaya and Kommunizma, along with views of innumerable 6000m peaks to the north and east, remote and wild.
 Behind our high point were two additional summits, and we were uncertain whether they were on par with the point we stood upon, slightly higher, or slightly lower.
+Looking carefully at images from the top, and photos I later took from Korzhenevskaya, it is possible that perspective is deceptive and that they are a part of a different mountain entirely.
 The Russian guides in basecamp had told us that the true summit was the one closest to basecamp, which described the prominent ridge we stood upon, and we decided that it was acceptable to call it good.
 We didn’t stay at the top long, and quickly began to descend.

 We were in over our heads descending the upper mountain.
 Without gear to rappel, we had no choice but to down climb the steep snow of a fresh gully, adjacent to our path of ascent.
 Chris fell just below the summit, but arrested himself well, and between this and my arrest backing him up didn’t slide very far.
 After his slip I led the remainder of the descent, carefully placing my tools and gingerly kicking good steps, aware that nothing was protecting a fall but caution and stable, steady movement.
 Dave fell three times on the down climb and traverse across the face, with Chris and I catching each of the falls with quick self arrest, fueled by adrenaline.
 It was an unpleasant, dangerous finish to the climb, the likes of which I hope to never repeat.
 I should have brought a second 30m rope, to rappel on alongside the 30m line which we used to tie in.
 We should have had more screws than the two which Chris had the good foresight to have packed.
 We all should have had two tools.
 Ideally, we should have had two 60m ropes and several spare pickets.
 We made it back to the lowest exposed rocks safely, and from there we trudged down the rest of the mountain, me breaking trail through now-soft, knee deep slush.
 The sun works wonders in the Pamirs, even at high elevations, and everything melts out in the afternoon!